 My teaching is guided by an understanding of learning as facilitated by active engagement with, and personal connection to, new material.
 As an instructor, I seek to create engaged learning experiences for my students through fostering classroom participation; provoking curiosity and promoting critical thinking; and creating opportunities for students’ connection to the course material, both in and outside of the classroom.

-Comparative Environmental Politics ♦ Latin American Politics ♦ International Law and Organizations ♦ International Political Economy ♦ Globalization ♦ Global Issues and Challenges ♦ U.S. Foreign Policy ♦ Drug Wars ♦ Democracy, Citizenship & Human Rights in Latin America ♦ Organizing Across the Americas ♦ Environmental Governance ♦ Environmental Social Movements ♦ Scientific Writing
+Comparative Environmental Politics ♦ Latin American Politics ♦ Perspectives on International Relations ♦ Comparative Political Economy ♦ Globalization ♦ Global Issues and Challenges ♦ U.S. Foreign Policy ♦ Drug Wars ♦ Democracy, Citizenship & Human Rights in Latin America ♦ Environmental Governance ♦ Environmental Social Movements ♦ Scientific Writing

 - Latin American Politics (Fall 2019)

 - Globalization (Spring 2015)

 - Rhetoric & Inquiry: Exploring Natural Resources through Writing

 - Sample teaching evaluations: Comparative Political Economy (Remote, Spring 2021), Senior Capstone: Global Social Change (Spring 2020), Latin American Politics (Fall 2019), Perspectives on International Relations (Fall 2019), Latin American Politics (Spring 2017), International Political Economy (Fall 2016), Global Issues (Fall 2016), Global Issues (Fall 2014).

 - Student feedback on “Global Issues in Local Perspective” assignment (2014-2015)

 - Summary of teaching evaluations across courses taught at UC Santa Cruz (2007-2011).